 * Scroll down for map of Al Lopez Park indicating our meetup location.

 Susan Allen manages attendance for me.
-She’s a whiz with spreadsheets.
-If you have questions about how many workouts you have left, she will always know.
 If you arrive late, please be sure to check in with her.

 Meetup area: We meet at the yellow posts (see map) at 6:30 p.m.
-If you get there early, I recommend starting your warm up.
+If you get there early, that’s a good time to get in an extra mile.
 You’ll always have a better workout with a longer warm-up.
 Please only go a distance that will get you back to the start before the group warm-up.

 Park employees: My program is completely independent of the parks department; so, the park employees don’t know anything about Run Tampa.
 They are not aware and cannot answer any questions about my group or our workouts.